Which Model to Transfer? Finding the Needle in the Growing Haystack: Introduction

 \section{Introduction}

-Services such as TensorFlow Hub\footnote{\url{https://tfhub.dev} and \url{https://pytorch.org/hub}} or PyTorch Hub\footnotemark[\value{footnote}] offer a plethora of pre-trained models that often achieve state-of-the-art performance on specific tasks in the vision and NLP domains.
-The predominant approach, namely choosing a pre-trained model and \emph{fine-tuning} it to the downstream task, remains a very strong and data efficient baseline.
-This approach is not only successful when the pre-training task is similar to the target task, but also across tasks with seemingly differing characteristics, such as applying an ImageNet pre-trained model to medical applications like diabetic retinopathy classification~\citep{oquab2014learning}.
+Services such as TensorFlow Hub or PyTorch Hub\footnote{\url{https://tfhub.dev} and \url{https://pytorch.org/hub}} offer a plethora of pre-trained models that often achieve state-of-the-art performance on specific tasks in the vision domain.
+The predominant approach, namely choosing a pre-trained model and \emph{fine-tuning} it to the downstream task, is an effective and data efficient approach~\cite{huh2016makes,kolesnikov2019revisiting, ngiam2018domain,raghu2019transfusion, yosinski2014transferable,zhai2019visual}.
+Perhaps surprisingly, this approach is also effective when the pre-training task is significantly different from the target task, such as when applying an ImageNet pre-trained model to diabetic retinopathy classification~\cite{oquab2014learning}.
 Fine-tuning often entails adding several more layers to the pre-trained deep network and tuning all the parameters using a limited amount of downstream data.
-Due to the fact that all parameters are being updated, this process can be extremely costly and intensive in terms of compute~\citep{zhai2019visual}.
-Fine-tuning all models to find the best performing one is rapidly becoming computationally infeasible.
-A more efficient alternative is to simply train a linear classifier or a $k$-nearest neighbour ($k$NN) classifier on top of the learned representation (e.g.\ pre-logits).
-However, the performance gap with respect to fine-tuning can be rather large~\citep{kolesnikov2019revisiting, kornblith2019better}.
+Due to the fact that all parameters are being updated, this process can be extremely costly in terms of compute~\cite{zhai2019visual}.
+Fine-tuning all models to find the best performing one is becoming computationally infeasible.
+A more efficient alternative is to simply train a cheap classifier on top of the learned representation (e.g.\ pre-logits).
+However, the performance gap with respect to fine-tuning can be rather large~\cite{kolesnikov2019revisiting, kornblith2019better}.

-In this paper we study the application of \emph{computationally efficient methods for determining which model(s) one should fine-tune for a given task at hand}.
-We divide existing methods into two groups: (a) \textit{task-agnostic} model search strategies -- which rank pre-trained models independently of the downstream task (e.g.\ sort by ImageNet accuracy, if available), and (b) \textit{task-aware} model search strategies -- which make use of the provided downstream dataset in order to rank models (e.g.\ $k$NN classifier accuracy as a proxy for fine-tuning accuracy)~\citep{kornblith2019better,meiseles2020source,puigcerver2020experts}.
+This raises a very practical question: \textit{Given a new task, how to pick the best model to fine-tune?} This question was intensively studied in recent years and existing approaches can be divided into two groups: (a) \textit{task-agnostic} model search strategies, which rank pre-trained models independently of the downstream task (e.g.\ ranking the models by ImageNet accuracy, if available)~\cite{kornblith2019better}, and (b) \textit{task-aware} model search strategies, which make use of the downstream dataset in order to rank models (e.g.\ $k$NN classifier accuracy as a proxy for fine-tuning accuracy, or using the meta-learned Task2Vec representations)~\cite{achille2019task2vec,meiseles2020source,puigcerver2020experts}.
+Most of the prior work attempts to answer this question by using a homogeneous sets of pre-trained models whereby the models share the same architecture or they were trained on the same dataset.
+However, this does not reflect the current landscape of models available in online repositories.